| Department of Indigenous Cultures History and course orientation

 Ritual

-Culture Performance of Indigenous peoples in Taiwan/
+Elective courses of the major Culture Performance of Indigenous peoples in Taiwan/

 Introduction to Political Economy/ Indigenous